Business and Technology

 6. Cost

-If you are not receiving substantial grant or scholarship, finances may be your top or second factor.
+If you are not receiving a substantial grant or scholarship, finances may be your top or second factor.

 Once accepted, you’ll need to discuss this with each school’s admissions dean.